Setting up a Cisco UCS Cluster or ACI Fabric Discovery

 Object Category for discovered devices: Place discovered objects into the chosen category in Device42 – UCS/ACI devices only.

 Overwrite existing object categories: Select to force overwrite of category on devices that already exist in Device42 – UCS/ACI devices only.

 Device and Chassis Names

 If an existing device is not found for the chassis or the blade(based on the serial #), Device42 will add a new device.
 The Name is derived from the DN and the serial # of the device, whether it is a chassis or a blade.

-Navigate to Datacenter > UCS Service Profiles to see the discovered service profiles.
-Service profiles show the DN, name and the device association.
+Navigate to DataCenter > UCS Service Profiles to see the discovered service profiles.
+Service profiles show the Name, the DN, the UCSManager, and the Device association.
 You can search from the service profile list page and the search box on the dashboard.